 What is the Finished Goods Inventory?

-Finished Goods Inventories are the final stage of inventories that have completed the manufacturing process and comprises of the goods that have totally attained its final form and are completely eligible to be sold to the end customers.
+A finished goods inventory is the final stage of inventories where the goods have already passed through the manufacturing process.
+It includes all the goods that have attained their final form and are completely eligible to be sold to the end customers.

 ABC Ltd. manufactures diaries.
 Calculate the Finished Goods inventory from the details provided below-